-Attachment Sequence No. 62

-Your social security number
+Attachment Sequence No. 62 Your social security number

-Before you begin: See the Distance Test and Time Test in the instructions to find out if you can deduct your moving expenses.
+Before you begin: \checkmark See the Distance Test and Time Test in the instructions to find out if you can deduct your moving expenses. / One Manushama of the Amount Frances on the back if employed

-See Members of the Armed Forces on back, if applicable.
+V / See Members C or the Armed Forces of n the back, if applicable.